 Self-styled ‘Prime Minister’, Theresa May, said, “This is obviously a question that can only be decided once and for all by the British public.

 “I will be campaigning for it to remain in the fridge, though, of course, I am willing to be led blindly by the will of the people to reach my political ambitions.

 “In the past, a general election would be held for each constituent to decide on a representative to make decisions on their behalf for the next five years.

 “However, in this brave new world, said representative has no accountability whatsoever and need not worry about making any decisions – great news for the Tory party – as we have this foolproof, solid policy of holding referenda now.”

-Mr Gove, a monumental bellend, said, “Obviously this bottle ketchup belongs out of the fridge.
+Mr Gove, a monumental bellend, said, “Obviously this ketchup belongs out of the fridge.
 Think of the energy it is taking up cooling this ketchup.
-We could take that money and give it to the mayonnaise.
+We could take that money and give it to mayonnaise.